-You’ll also need to consider further timing restrictions that airlines can apply before boarding a plane.
+You’ll also need to consider further timing restrictions that apply before boarding a plane.

-How Long Should a Layover Be for You To Leave the Airport?
+How Long Should a Layover Be to Leave the Airport?

-Between security, customs, finding your way in a foreign airport, and boarding times, there often isn’t enough time left for you to step out and shortly enjoy any city exploration.
+Between security, customs, boarding times, and finding your way in a foreign city, there often isn’t enough time left to step out and explore.

-For this reason, it isn’t always realistic to leave the airport before your connecting flight.
+For this reason, it isn’t always realistic to leave the airport before a connecting flight.

-Overall, a layover should be at least six hours long for you to comfortably leave the airport and make your next flight in time.
-Eight hours or more would be ideal in most cities, while a three to five-hour layover would probably be insufficient.
+Overall, a layover should be at least six hours if you want enough time to comfortably leave the airport and make your next flight.

 Time Spent in the Airport

-Before deciding on making the most out of your layover and taking a sightseeing trip, you’ll want to check any timing restrictions airlines may have regarding boarding.
+Before deciding whether it’s worth leaving the airport during a layover, you’ll want to check any timing restrictions airlines may have regarding boarding.

 Time Spent in the City

-Since most airports are usually away from city centers, it may take additional time to get to and back from your destination.
+Since most airports are usually away from city centers, getting to and from your destination may take additional time.

 Is It Worth Leaving the Airport During a Layover?

-Even if time allows, it isn’t always worth it to leave the airport.
-In fact, several other factors play a crucial role when deciding what to do with your spare time.
+Even if time allows, leaving the airport isn’t always worth it – several other factors play a crucial role when deciding what to do with your spare time.

 Leaving the airport during a layover is only worth it if you: